Here’s how to deploy colour to make your home a zone of peace and serenity

 Most people associate neutral colours with creams, beiges and off-whites.
 In interior design neutral stands for light or medium colours, which means these could have undertones ranging from blue to yellow.
 Now, greige is all the rage globally.
 This is the perfect mix of beige and grey creating the perfect neutral, with the right amount of warm and cool!

 These colours do not stand out; they do not stun or shock or give you a headache.
 However, there is a reason why many associates neutral with boring.
 If you go all neutral, you run the risk of making your home look washed out and depressing.
 To avoid this pitfall play up a few darker coloured elements, like a satiny deep green or a lustrous dull gold on an accent wall or a bright pink sofa or a floral armchair.
 Another way to break the monotony is to add texture, like wall mouldings or claddings.

 The cool club

-To create a Zen like atmosphere in your home, the cool colours are your safest bets.
+To create a Zen interior design like the atmosphere in your home, the cool colours are your safest bets.
 Don’t like those basic blues and greens?
 Not to worry.
 The cool colour options are manifold.
 Think sea green, icy mint, lilac, sage green, powder blue—the possibilities are almost endless.

-Here again, you can mix and match and take some risks.
-Think of a lilac room interspersed with gray.
-You could go for colour blocking too.
-Having a dark-ish colour like a matte-finish deep green—the very in trend night watch green or hunter green—on, say, your living room walls and contrasting it with neutral toned furniture will be calming, but also not boring.
+Here again, zen home decor you can mix and match and take some risks.
+Think of a lilac room interspersed with grey.
+You could go for the colour blocking too.
+Having a dark-ish colour like a matte-finish deep green—the very in trend night watch green or hunter green—on, say, your living room walls and contrasting it with neutrally toned furniture will be calming, but also not boring.
 If you are not sure about painting all the walls in a room in the same dark colour, use this colour for a statement wall and use the lightest shade of the colour on the rest.
 White, from stark to pearl and ivory, also helps create a great contrast to the cool shades.